 - Tying a product into a certain timeslot (e.g. a football shirt during a football match).

-Naturally, those who you want to engage with – because they’re actively engaging with you – will be reaching out directly to you.
+Naturally, those you’ll want to engage with – because they’re actively engaging with you – will be reaching out directly to you.

 TV ad tracking services

-Companies such as wywy offer dedicated services that are a little simpler to understand than you may realise, and can form a great base to work from if you’re planning on a much larger-scale campaign.
+Companies such as wywy offer dedicated services that are a little simpler to understand than you may realise.
+And, they can form a great base to work from if you’re planning on a much larger-scale campaign.
 It’s also pretty simple in its ethos: “Do what you do best, outsource the rest.
 TV campaign tracking most likely isn’t your core competence, so why waste precious resources on it?”

 It’s always worth looking into the types of data these companies can offer, especially if it’s real-time (unless you really do want to do it as a shot in the dark, and you don’t have the resources for an immediate review).
-Ensure you always stay on the lookout for companies like this (such as Nielsen and Realytics), as they could be the lifeline you really need.
+Ensure you always stay on the lookout for companies like this (such as Nielsen and Realytics).
+They could be the lifeline you really need for tracking the impact of a TV advert that you’ve invested in.